Upgrade SATA hard drive to SSD

-Instead of reinstalling Windows and all programs on new SSD, you may prefer to clone SATA hard drive to SSD to avoid the trouble.
+Instead of reinstalling Windows and all programs on new SSD, you'd better use SSD for OS and HDD for storage to avoid the trouble.
 To make it, SATA to SSD clone software is needed.

-There are many tools that can be used to clone SATA hard drive to SSD.
-Here, AOMEI Backupper Standard is recommended for SATA to SSD clone because it’s completely free and of excellent performance regarding hard drive cloning.
+There are many free disk cloning tools that can be used to clone SATA hard drive to SSD.
+Here, AOMEI Backupper Standard is recommended for SATA to SSD clone because it’s completely free and of excellent performance and advanced features regarding hard drive cloning.

 It can help you clone large HDD to smaller SSD as long as the used space is smaller than SSD disk.
 This is only a few free disk clone software can do.

 For SSDs, there is an extra option for SSD optimization, so your SSD will be of better performance if you use this option.